CanDIG/federated-learning/README.md

 - no `-e`: Will look for an `./experiment` directory
 - no `-s`: Will not put all of the data into one dataset

+## Technical debt

+To prepare the federated-learning services for deployment, there should be a set of models (or a carefully-parametrized model-building pipeline) prepared and packaged into the docker containers.
+An API should be provided for selecting and running these models.
+This API should then be connected to Tyk.

+Additionally, improvements should be made to the [GraphQL-interface](https://github.com/CanDIG/GraphQL-interface) that the federated-learning services depend on for data.
+The data services (Katsu and the variants service) should ideally expose their own GraphQL APIs, eliminating the need for a GraphQL-interface.
+Alternately, improvements in training speed could be achieved by refactoring the existing GraphQL-interface proof-of-concept to use concurrency, although this is not an optimal long-term solution.

+The Flower framework for federated learning used by this repository will soon support communications over secure gRPC; this repository and/or its deployment should be upgraded accordingly.

+### Improving differential privacy

+Suggestions for implementing a more thorough differential privacy setup are provided in `docs/FL_differential_privacy.md`.

 ## Contributing

 Currently, the federated-learning services have only been run on clinical data stored in Katsu.
 To add more data services, add the services to the `docker-compose.yml` file (as well as the `configure_docker_compose.py` file) and add their default configuration variables to `.default.env`.
 You may also wish to add ingestion scripts to the `ingestion-scripts` subdirectory.